 Neurology Matters in Couples Coaching.
+I’m a results oriented counselor who develops action plans where both partners make the commitment for change.
 Traditional marriage/couples counseling is ineffective if you are married to someone on the Autism Spectrum.
 You need Neurodiverse Couples Coaching because the two of you speak different languages.
 I provide coaching services through a neurological lens so you understand each other’s language.
 It’s like speaking Spanish to a partner who speaks French.
 Learn each other’s language so you are able to communicate.
 As with any objective there is a learning curve.
 Do nothing and nothing changes.
 Neurology cannot be separated from a person — it affects personality, strengths, talents, and challenges — as well as the way a person views the world, thinks, speaks, behaves, and feels.

 What is Neurodiverse Couples Coaching?